 3D Location: Students experience having to search for objects above and below them, rather than only side-to-side, similar to how bats and dolphins find food.

-How Dolphins use Sound: This activity is a visual, class or group discussion version of the Echolocation and SONAR homework found above in the middle school section.
+How Dolphins use Sound: This activity is a visual, class or group discussion version of the Echolocation and SONAR homework found in the physical science section.
 The reading from that activity has been put into a visual power point with student questions placed at key points.